jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

-This file contains the instructions on how to run CCFv2 in this tomcat distribution.
+This file contains the instructions on how to run TeamForge Connector Server 2.1 aka CollabNet Connect/Sync in this tomcat distribution.

 Prerequisites
 =============

-CCFv2 requires the following software to be installed on the computer it is running on
+TeamForge Connector Server 2.1 requires the following software to be installed on the computer it is running on

 - a Java 6 runtime environment.
 For QC<->CTF integrations, it must be